 It is faster than any other way of transmitting code to a remote location.
-Its lightening fast performance can transmit the entire application within seconds to the production server, staging server or a bitbucket repository.
+Its lightning-fast performance can transmit the entire application within seconds to the production server, staging server, or a bitbucket repository.

 To learn more about git, read our Learn Git series.